StefonSimmons/spotify_bash_file/README.md

 # Spotify Playlist Buddy (BASH FILE)

-A script to run the [Spotify Buddy](https://github.com/StefonSimmons/spotify_playlist_buddy) program.
+A script to run the [Spotify Buddy](https://github.com/StefonSimmons/spotify_playlist_buddy) program from the terminal.

 ## Setup